 For senior business analysts, they can reach an annual income of £65,000 if in a highly paid industry.

 A Business Analyst is normally based in an office working closely with the company’s IT department.
-There working hours range from 37 hours – 40 hours a week, however, busy periods may require them to do over time.
+The working hours range from 37 hours – 40 hours a week, however, busy periods may require them to do overtime.
 When deadlines approach or key times change, Business Analysts are expected to stay longer to ensure the smooth running of newly introduced systems.

 Business Analysts could work as an employee of a company, a third party, software group or a consultancy firm.
 This can either be on a contract basis or a permanent position.